 Our pupils will encounter rules and laws throughout their entire lives.
 We want our pupils to understand that whether these laws govern the class, the school, the neighbourhood or the country, they are set for good reasons and must be adhered to.

 This understanding of the importance of rules will be consistently reinforced through assemblies, in classes, around the school and through our curriculum.
 The involvement of our pupils in the creation of the school rules helps them to understand the reasons behind the rules and the consequences if they are broken.
 Through SMSC questions and circle times, we allow opportunity to debate and discuss the reasons for laws so that children can recognise the importance of these for their own protection.
 Throughout the year we welcome visits from members of the wider community including the police, the Navy, war veterans, bank representatives, the fire brigade and many more.
 We believe that clear explanations and real life stories emphasise the importance of the rule of law for our pupils.
-Opportunities for children to take more responsibility around the school are encouraged and such roles as ‘Librarians and Register Monitors’ are available.
+Opportunities for children to take more responsibility around the school are encouraged.

 We invest a great deal of time in creating a positive culture in our school, so that children are in a safe environment where choices and freedoms are encouraged and valued.
-Pupils are given the freedom to make a variety of meaningful choices such as choosing the level of challenge they want to progress to in a lesson and taking ownership of their child- led learning through their ‘Fantastic Finishes’.
+Pupils are encouraged to make independent choices take ownership of their learning.

 We offer a range of clubs which pupils have the freedom to choose from, based on their interests and skills.
 Through our E-Safety days, we educate children on their rights and personal freedoms as well as supporting them in recognising how to exercise these freedoms safely.
 In weekly circle times, all children are encouraged to share their feelings in a safe way.
-Children take responsibility as Peer Play Leaders to help resolve conflicts and repair relationships on the playground.
-Peers are available every lunch time for children and offer a safe place for discussions about any play time issues that may have arisen; it is at these meetings that the children’s voices can be heard and an appropriate resolution will be decided on by the children themselves.
 At Annesley Primary and Nursery School, we believe that valuing choice and freedom in daily school life will foster a value for individual liberty as the children embark upon their adult lives.

 Mutual respect is at the core of our school life.
 The children learn to treat each other and staff with great respect.
 This is evident when walking around the School and in the classrooms.
-Children are encouraged to showcase their work on their class blog and regularly contribute respectful comments about the work of others on the blog.
+Children are encouraged to showcase their work on their class page and regularly contribute respectful comments about the work of others.
 Each class draws up a set of class rules or a class agreement each year and use this to set the tone for the level of respect that is expected throughout the year.
-Through Equality and Diversity Days, E-Safety Days and Anti- Bullying week, the children are taught to value differences in themselves and others and most importantly to show respect to all.
-As mentioned previously, Peer mediator meetings facilitate opportunities for children to show respect to each other’s beliefs, feelings and opinions by given each child a forum to share these on and an expectation that these must be listened to.
+Through themed days and weeks, the children are taught to value differences in themselves and others and most importantly to show respect to all.

 Tolerance of those of different faiths and beliefs

 Annesley Primary and Nursery School follows the Nottinghamshire RE agreed syllabus which ensures that all children learn about the main religions and teaches respect and understanding for the cultures, beliefs, opinions and traditions or others.
 Class assemblies also help to contribute to the knowledge of special occasions, beliefs and customs.
-Additionally, Equality and Diversity Days give children the opportunity to enhance their understanding of their place in a culturally diverse society.
+Additional activities give children the opportunity to enhance their understanding of their place in a culturally diverse society.
 Through our curriculum and the routines of our daily school life, we strive to demonstrate tolerance and help children to become knowledgeable and understanding citizens who can build a better Britain for the future.
-We use opportunities such as the Olympics and current news and events from around the world to help the children study and learn about life and cultures in different countries.
+We use current news and events from around the world to help the children study and learn about life and cultures in different countries.